Summer Summer site reservations@peakretreats.co.uk Email us Shortlist View Shortlist Client area Client area

 • Driving a car you are familiar with rather than a hire car and not needing to book and pay for extras such as child booster seats.

-• With the Eurotunnel FlexiPlus ticket you can travel at your own pace and do not need to worry about catching a particular flight or train.
+• With the Eurotunnel LeShuttle FlexiPlus ticket you can travel at your own pace and do not need to worry about catching a particular flight or train.

 • Having access to cheaper valley supermarkets.